Explosive lens: Invention

+During the Manhattan Project, James L. Tuck suggested using explosive lenses to achieve a more uniform implosion for the atomic bomb.
+Tuck, Seth Neddermeyer, and John von Neumann are credited with inventing the explosive lens method used in the first implosion-type nuclear weapons.

 Use in nuclear weapons

-In a nuclear weapon, an array of explosive lenses is used to change the several approximately-spherical diverging detonation waves into a single spherical converging one.
+In a nuclear weapon, an array of explosive lenses is used to change the several approximately spherical diverging detonation waves into a single spherical converging one.
 The converging wave is then used to collapse the various shells (tamper, reflector, pusher, etc.) and finally compresses the core (pit) of fissionable material to a prompt critical state.
 They are usually machined from a plastic bonded explosive and an inert insert, called a wave-shaper, which is often a dense foam or plastic, though many other materials can be used.
 Other, mainly older explosive lenses do not include a wave shaper, but employ two explosive types that have significantly different velocities of detonation (VoD), which are in the range from 5 to 9 km/s.
 The use of the low- and high-speed explosives again results in a spherical converging detonation wave to compress the physics package.
 The original Gadget device used in the Trinity test and Fat Man dropped on Nagasaki used Baratol as the low-VoD explosive and Composition B as the fast, but other combinations can be used.